ShelarChaitanya/ShelarChaitanya/README.md

 # Hey there! 👋

+Hey there! 👋

 I’m Chaitanya — a beginner developer who enjoys thinking in logic and figuring things out step by step.

-I’m still early in my journey, often learning as I go, sometimes getting stuck, but always coming back to solve it.
+I’m still early in my journey, often learning as I go..

-Right now, I’m working on improving my problem solving through Codeforces and LeetCode, and building small web projects — one of them being **TravelBuddy**, a simple travel website.
+Right now, I’m improving my problem solving through Codeforces and LeetCode, while building small web projects along the way — one of them being TravelBuddy, a simple travel website.

-I like turning ideas into something real, even if it’s messy at first.
-For me, it’s about trying, failing, and slowly getting better.

-Currently exploring AIML and understanding how things actually work behind the scenes.
+I’ve been exploring different areas like development, AIML, and more — still figuring out what clicks the most.
+For now, I’m focused on learning, building, and gaining real understanding.

+I mostly work with C, C++, Java, Python, and web basics like HTML, CSS, and JavaScript.

+I don’t have everything figured out yet — I get stuck, I overthink, but I keep coming back until it makes sense.

+If you want to connect or build something together, feel free to reach out 🙂

 ---